Mil Mi-24: Azerbaijan-Karabakh (2014–2016, 2020)

-Russian invasion of Ukraine (2022-present)
+Russian invasion of Ukraine (2022–present)

-During the 2022 Russian invasion of Ukraine, on 1 March, Ukrainian forces shot down a Russian Mi-35M helicopter with MANPADS, in the Kyiv Reservoir (see also Battle of Kyiv).
+During the 2022 Russian invasion of Ukraine, both Ukraine and Russia have used Mi-24 helicopters.
+On 1 March 2022, Ukrainian forces shot down a Russian Mi-35M helicopter with MANPADS, in the Kyiv Reservoir (see also Battle of Kyiv).
 On 5 May 2022, the helicopter was retrieved by Ukrainian engineers in Vyshgorod.
 Two Russian Mi-35 were shot down by a MANPADS on 5 March 2022.
 On 6 March, one Mi-24P with registration number RF-94966 was shot down by Ukrainian MANPADS in Kyiv Oblast.
 On 8 March 2022 one Ukrainian Mil Mi-24 from the Ukrainian 16th Army Aviation Brigade was lost over Brovary, Kyiv.
 Pilots Col. Oleksandr Maryniak and Cptn.
 Ivan Bezzub were killed.
 On 17 March a Russian Mi-35M was reported destroyed by Ukrainian Ministry of Defence, unknown location.
 On 1 April 2022, two Ukrainian Mi-24s reportedly entered Russia and attacked an oil storage facility in Belgorod.

+In May 2022, the Czech Republic donated Mi-24 helicopters to Ukraine.
+In July 2023, it was reported that Poland secretly donated at least a dozen Mi-24s to Ukraine.
+In late 2023, Russia tried to buy the deactivated Mi-35 from the Brazilian Air Force, but the Brazilian government denied the sale.

+In early 2025, the Nigerian Air Force offered to sell its Mi-24 helicopters to Ukraine.
+Despite early interest, the offer was denied due to their poor condition.

+As of 27 May 2025, visually confirmed losses compiled by Oryx blog are listed as following: 4 Mi-24P, 4 Mi-24V/P/35M, 10 Mi-35M for the Russian side, and 2 Mi-24P and 7 Mi-24 of unknown variant for the Ukrainian side.